-The Columbia Gorge Women’s Action Network is a women’s activist organization.
-In mid-November 2016, in response to the misogyny, bigotry, and intolerance that permeated the U.S. presidential campaign, two friends and former teachers invited a small group of women to spend an evening sharing their concerns and ideas.
+In mid-November 2016, in response to the misogyny, bigotry, and intolerance that permeated the U.S. presidential campaign, two former teachers invited a small group of friends to spend an evening sharing their concerns and ideas.

 Both the campaign and the election results had been deeply personal and painful, and this group was determined to act.
 Questions were asked: What can we do to stand up and make a difference?
 What acts of resistance can we incorporate into our daily lives?
 What can we do collectively, in our local communities and beyond, to defend what we love and bring about the changes we desire?